minio/warp/README.md

 ```

-`-analyze.op=GET` will only analyze GET operations.
+`--analyze.op=GET` will only analyze GET operations.

-Specifying `-analyze.host=http://127.0.0.1:9001` will only consider data from this specific host.
+Specifying `--analyze.host=http://127.0.0.1:9001` will only consider data from this specific host.

 Warp will automatically discard the time taking the first and last request of all threads to finish.
 However, if you would like to discard additional time from the aggregated data,